B

 • Cooked

-While cooked and raw food is all the rage these days and provides a lot of nutritional value, owners should always consult with their trusted veterinarian to ensure they provide their pooches with a balanced diet.
+While cooked and raw food are increasingly popular these days and provides a lot of nutritional value, owners should always consult with their veterinarian to ensure they provide their pooches with a balanced diet.
 However, the most practical way to feed a large dog like this is with a combination of wet and dry food.
-But, always ensure to purchase brands with high protein content.
+But always ensure to purchase brands with high protein content.
 If meat isn’t the first ingredient on the label, it is not a suitable option.

 Grooming

 The Bernedoodle needs a good brush at least twice weekly to keep its knots and tangles in check.
-However, an outing to the groomer every five months will leave your hybrid feeling refreshed and happy.
+However, a visit to the groomer every five months will leave your hybrid feeling refreshed and happy.

-Owners should only bathe their Bernese mountain dog mixes when absolutely necessary.
-Their skin has natural oils that keep it moisturized and healthy, and if you wash them too often, their skin becomes dry and flakey.
+Owners should only bathe their Bernese mountain dog mixes when necessary.
+Their skin has natural oils that keep it moisturized and healthy, and if you wash them too often, their skin becomes dry and flaky.

-Lastly, their nails and ears need clipping and cleaning every three months.
-Ensure to take them to a professional for these tasks because if you don’t know what you are doing, you can severely injure your dog.
-Additionally, their oral health is very important, so they need their chompers brushed at least three times a week with dog-friendly toothpaste.
+Lastly, their nails and ears need clipping and cleaning every month.
+Ensure you take them to a professional for these tasks, because if you don’t know what you are doing, you can severely injure your dog.
+Additionally, their oral health is very important, so they need their teeth brushed at least three times a week with dog-friendly toothpaste.

 Training